botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Stay-Logged-in

->Login option with a stay-logged-in checkbox result in Cookie value containing the password of the user logged in and is vulnerable to brute-forcing.
+>Login option with a stay-logged-in check-box result in Cookie value containing the password of the user logged in and is vulnerable to brute-forcing.

 ![stay-logged-in](images/stay-logged-in.png)

->Intruder Payload processing, add grep option and the following rules in sequenctial order before attack is submitted.
+>Intruder Payload processing, add GREP option and the following rules in sequential order before attack is submitted.

 1. Hash: MD5
 2. Add prefix: carlos: